goitacademy/javascript-homework/v2/07/README.en.md

 1. Creating and rendering markup from the `galleryItems` data array and provided gallery element template.
 Use the ready-made code from the first task.
 2. Adding the script and library styles using the [cdnjs](https://cdnjs.com/libraries/simplelightbox) CDN service.
 You need to add links to two files: `simple-lightbox.min.js` and `simple-lightbox.min.css`.
 3. Library initialization after gallery items are created and added to `div.gallery`.
 To do this, read the [SimpleLightbox](https://simplelightbox.com/) documentation - first of all, the Usage and Markup sections.
-4. Look in the documentation for the Options section and add image caption display from the `alt` attribute.
+4. Look in the documentation for the Options section and add an image caption display from the `alt` attribute.
 Let the caption be at the bottom and appear 250 milliseconds after image opening.